zaltac/NumMethodsWPseudoCodes/Chapter04/videos.md

 [Video 4.
 Newton-Raphson and Modified Newton-Raphson Methods](https://www.youtube.com/watch?v=HYZjn2O-1ng) This video covers the theoretical and implementation aspects of the Newton Raphson and Modified Newton raphson Methods and provides an illustrative numercial example.

 [Video 5.
 Secant and Modified Secant Methods](https://www.youtube.com/watch?v=49JJwT6vxMg) This video covers the theoretical and implementation aspects of the secant and modified secant methods.
 An illustrative numerical problem is presented.

+[Video 6.
+Aitken's and Steffensen's Acceleration Methods](https://www.youtube.com/watch?v=RYsva1tesvg) This video covers Aitken's and Steffensen's Acceleration Methods.
+An example is solved step by step to illustrate the implementations of each method..